iot-nova/wifi-speaker/README.md

 1 - The delay when first playing the music.

 2 - Some hiccups while playing the music which is due to the lack of buffering, but setting the buffering causes the music to be unreadable.
+This might be a limitation due to the low processor frequency of our microcontroller.